Tuckgz/YETI_chat_bot/README.md

 test 1: gps_qs start -> ""
 test 2: gps_qs "You said the Fi Collar can be tracked in real-time—how often does it update?" -> end

+# Uncertainty Transformer Model

+The transformer model used in this code is **facebook/bart-large-mnli**, which is a pre-trained model based on the BART architecture designed for natural language understanding tasks.
+It uses a sequence-to-sequence approach to predict the most likely labels for a given input, leveraging large-scale pretraining on text data.
+In this case, the model classifies responses as "certain," "uncertain," or "evasive" by evaluating the relationship between the response and the candidate labels.
+It then calculates a score for each label, selecting the one with the highest confidence.
+The model is effective at detecting uncertainty or evasiveness due to its ability to understand context and nuances in language.

+# Yes-or-no Data

+The yes_no code analyzes chatbot responses to determine how many questions and answers are "yes/no" type.
+It checks if a question begins with a modal verb (like "can," "is," or "should") to classify it as a yes/no question.
+Then, it evaluates the response to see if it starts with "yes" or "no." The results are counted and written to an output CSV file, showing the total number of yes/no questions and responses.
+The file also includes the chatbot's name for tracking.